 Cistercian Life

 In the monastic life, we seek to place Christ at the center of all we do.
-The Gospel is our guide which the Rule of Benedict interprets in a life of prayer, work and lectio.
-This threefold balance is what supports and focuses us toward Christ.
+The Gospel is our guide which the Rule of Benedict interprets in a life of liturgy, lectio, and labor.
+This threefold balance is what supports and focuses us on Christ.

 The Liturgical Rhythms